charlesreiss/cs3130-website/assignments.md

 </div> -->

 This page lists all lab and homework assignments and their currently anticipated due times.
-(The schedule may change based on the actual pacing of the course material and other factors.)
+The schedule/assignments may change based on the actual pacing of the course material and other factors.

 There are also [quizzes]({{site.quiz_site}}){:target="_top"} after each week of lecture.